Tis the season for haunted corn mazes, a haunted hay ride or a walk down the trail of terror, or even a Northern Virginia haunted house.

 Screams will echo across the 55-acre historic Workhouse campus, built on the grounds of the abandoned and notorious DC Department of Corrections Lorton Reformatory (now an exquisite working arts studio).

-Chosen as 2018’s “#1 Must-See Haunt” in Virginia by TheScareFactor.com, the Workhouse Arts Center’s haunted trail was fully redesigned for 2019 featuring real-life prison cells, spookier scenes and stories, and creepy characters designed to bring brave attendees’ darkest fears to life.
+Chosen as 2018’s “#1 Must-See Haunt” in Virginia by TheScareFactor.com, the Workhouse Arts Center’s haunted trail is full of spooky scenes and stories, and creepy characters designed to bring brave attendees’ darkest fears to life.

-The new trail will run every Friday, Saturday and Sunday throughout October and on Halloween night.
+The new trail is open Friday, Saturday and Sunday throughout October and on Halloween night.

 Shocktober – Loudoun County, VA